-Tofu with Spanish Rice and Beans – This double protein dish (tofu + beans) packs a fun punch of flavor with smoked paprika as the seasoning.
+Vegan Spanish Rice recipe - This double protein dish (tofu + beans) packs a fun punch of flavor with smoked paprika as the seasoning.

 This post is sponsored by EZ Tofu Press and contains affiliate links.

 This dish came about after I was researching recipes that used smoke paprika.
 This double protein dish (tofu + beans) packs a fun punch of flavor with smoked paprika as the seasoning.
-Tofu with Spanish Rice and Beans is a family favorite at our house!
+Vegan Spanish Rice is a family favorite at our house!

 This is one of those weeknight meals that I know is going to be a hit every single time.
 We love the smokey flavor and texture of this dish!